METHODS OF PRODUCING WATER FOR INJECTION

 • economical factors (low running costs)

-are critical for the success of the pharmaceutical process.
+are critical to the success of the pharmaceutical process.

 BRAM-COR STMC - Vapor Compression Distiller - function chart